Carmelitu/Carmelitu/README.md

  # Who is @Carmelitu?
 ## About Me 👨‍🦱
 - 👋 Hi, I’m Lucas Seijo.
 I work as a fullstack developer at Lumile Argentina.
-- 🐩 Why Carmelo?
-Well, he is my dog :)
+- 🐩 Why Carmelitu?
+Well, Carmelo is my dog :)
 - 🌊 I live in Mar del Plata, Argentina.
 A beatiful city to be sure.
-- 👀 I am interested in the dark side or better known as the backend.
-I really like to understand the logic of things and that's why I love puzzles.
+- 💎 In 2021, I discovered that programming is what I want to do and what I want to live for.
+I don't think there are words to describe how much I like it, it is a feeling that you know it instantly.
 - 🪙 Also, I am an enthusiast of the blockchain world.
 I want to contribute my grain of sand to web3.
-- 💎 In 2021, I discovered that programming is what I want to do and what I want to live for.
-I don't think there are words to describe how much I like it, it is a feeling that you know it instantly.
+- 👀 I like to understand the logic of things and that's why I love solving puzzles.

 # Skills 🔑

+## Blockchain 🤍

+This is what I really love and my goal for the future

+- Solidity (ERC-721, Ownable and other OpenZeppelin contracts)
+- Ethers.js / web3js
+- Truffle / Ganache

+I test my contracts with Mocha and Chai.

-## Node.js 🖤
+## Backend 🖤

-I work with this technologies:
+I work with Node.js and this technologies:

 - [Express](https://expressjs.com/)
 - [Moleculer.js](https://moleculer.services/)